 - professional or trade association membership;

 - trade union membership;

-- sexual orientation or practices, or criminal record; or
+- sexual orientation or practices,

 - health, genetic or biometric information about the individual.